Meta Platforms hit with US trademark lawsuit from tech company Metabyte

 The lawsuit is at least the fourth U.S. trademark case against Meta following its metaverse-related rebrand in 2021.
 Virtual-reality company MetaX and investment firm Metacapital filed lawsuits last year that are still ongoing, while the nonprofit Dfinity Foundation dropped a complaint over the company's infinity-symbol logo earlier this year.

-Representatives for Meta Platforms and Metabyte did not immediately respond to requests for comment on the lawsuit on Friday.
+Representatives for Meta Platforms did not immediately respond to a request for comment on the lawsuit on Friday.
+Metabyte CEO Manu Mehta said in a statement that the company had "bent over backwards over the past year to settle this matter out of court."

 According to the lawsuit, Fremont, California-based Metabyte has been doing business under its name since 1993 and has owned federal trademarks covering it since 2014.
 The company said in the lawsuit that it has offered services including consulting, website design and software development.